-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grand Haven is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Grand Haven is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Grand Haven who work in office and administrative support (15.18%), sales jobs (10.73%), and management occupations (9.53%).
+Grand Haven is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Grand Haven is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Grand Haven who work in office and administrative support (12.15%), management occupations (10.70%), and sales jobs (8.70%).

 Also of interest is that Grand Haven has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Grand Haven home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Grand Haven residents report their race to be White, followed by Asian.
-Important ancestries of people in Grand Haven include Dutch, Irish, Polish, and English.
+The greatest number of Grand Haven residents report their race to be White, followed by Native American.
+Important ancestries of people in Grand Haven include German, Dutch, English, Irish, and Polish.

 The most common language spoken in Grand Haven is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Italian.